Skip to main content

 We hope that this helps you in creating a wonderful community meadow.
 Do let us know on social media when you have tried these methods and your progress in creating a meadow by tagging us.

-Find a meadow group near you:
+Find a Meadow Group Near you:

 Are you feeling inspired, but not sure where to start?
 Aside from Plantlife’s guidance, a great source of knowledge and personal support can be from meadow groups.
 A huge variety of groups exist across the country, who manage meadows for hay, livestock or community benefits.
 These groups could also be good places to start when searching for local seeds or advice.